Adaptive Huber Regression on Markov-dependent Data: Model and Methodology

 with the so-called robustification parameter $\tau$ \citep*{fan2017estimation}, and $\lambda$ is the regularization parameter encouraging the sparsity of $\bm{\beta}$ \citep{tibshirani1996regression}.

 Heuristically, a larger robustification parameter $\tau$ reduces the bias of $\widehat{\bm{\beta}}_{\tau, \lambda}$ at the cost of less robustness.
 The extreme case of $\tau=\infty$ corresponds to the ordinary least squares estimation.
 We find that $\tau$ should adapt to the sample size $n$, the dimensionality $d$, the heaviness of the tails of the errors and the dependence of the Markov chain.
-Suppose the heavy-tailed errors have finite $(1+\delta)$-moments (conditionally on $Z_i$'s) for some $\delta > 0$.
+Suppose the heavy-tailed errors admit finite $(1+\delta)$-moments (conditionally on $Z_i$'s) for some $\delta > 0$.
 A large $\delta$ indicates light tails of errors.
-The dependence of the Markov chain is measured by $\gamma \in [0,1]$, denoting the norm of the Markov operator (induced by transition kernel) acting on the Hilbert space of all squared-integrable and mean-zero functions with respect to the invariant distribution.
-A small $\gamma$ indicates a fast speed of the Markov chain converging towards its stationarity from non-stationarity \citep{rudolf2012explicit}.
+The dependence of the Markov chain is measured by a quantity $\gamma \in [0,1]$, denoting the norm of the Markov operator (induced by transition kernel) acting on the Hilbert space of all squared-integrable and mean-zero functions with respect to the invariant distribution.
+A small $\gamma$ indicates a fast convergence of the Markov chain towards its stationarity from a non-stationary initial distribution \citep{rudolf2012explicit}.
 Our analyses show under moderate conditions that the choice of

 achieves the optimal trade-off between bias and robustness in the Markov dependent setup.